 Best time to visit Arc de Triomphe

-During this time, one can also enjoy the best view of the Eiffel Tower, the Sacré Coeur, and the Louvre from the observation deck at the top of the Arc de Triomphe.
+Around this time, you also get to enjoy the best view of the Eiffel Tower, the Sacré Coeur, and the Louvre from the observation deck at the top of the Arc de Triomphe.

 During this period, the wait in ticket lines can last 15-20 minutes.